shiddy/shiddy.github.io/pelican/content/articles/Phone_marketing_nonsense.md

 I need not speak of the marketing pull Apple has on the first world.
 They market their products as sleek, and fashionable status symbol.
 People have the perception that Apple iPhones are the most powerful, and are involved with the most designing effort of any modern day cell phone.

 This was certainly the case at the launch of the iPhone.
 The cell phone design paradigm was seemingly set in stone by Apple.
-Josh Heifferich’s image of phones before and after Apple got involved does the most justice to prove this point:
+Josh Heifferich's image of phones before and after Apple got involved does the most justice to prove this point:

 ![]({static}/images/150805-phone.jpg)